skip to main content

 Download the Occupational Therapy Assistant Associate Program Brochure!

-Looking for more information about what ACC's Physical Therapist Assistant training program has to offer?
+Looking for more information about what ACC's Occupational Therapy Assistant training program has to offer?
 Our brochure has important details about the program including:

 • Program curriculum and course highlights